 Directions

-Head south on I-15 past Cedar City, UT.
-Take exit 51 towards Kanarraville, UT.
-Turn left onto E 100 N St. Follow this road to the very end (about 2-3 blocks), and turn left into the parking area.
-Here is a map link.
+Drive south on I-15 past Cedar City, UT.
+Take exit 51 for Kanarraville, and turn left onto E 100 N Street.
+Continue to the end of the road and turn left into the parking area.
+Click here for Google Maps directions.

 Trail Info